 If we let them ad we help them in return

 Well, I don’t know if I believe that’s true

 But I know I’m who I am today

 Stephen Schwartz, The Wicked Musical

 One of my favorite musicals is Wicked.
 I have seen it six times.
 I saw it with my mom many years ago and just fell in love with the music and the friendships in the story.
 My mom and I especially loved the song, ‘For Good.’
-I wrote the lyrics, with a bouquet of flowers, for her retirement from teaching.
+I wrote the lyrics on a bouquet of flowers for her retirement from teaching.
 I also wrote the above lyrics on the printed card given at my mom’s funeral.
 The words touch my heart.
 It is Bittersweet.

 My son was born four years after my mom passed away.
 The first moment I held him, I knew exactly what my mom had meant by those words.
-The love.
-The truest and deepest for this little person.
+The LOVE.
+The truest and deepest love for this little person.
 I looked at my son’s hand.
-I really looked at it in mine, and I remembered my mom’s hand.
+I really looked at his hand in mine, and I remembered my mom’s hand.
 I could feel her hand in ours.
 This was the love.
 The love that she felt for me.
 A mother’s love.

-My love for our Wicked song had changed the day my mom passed away.
+My love for our Wicked song has changed since my mom passed away.
 It brings a wave of emotions over me even at the very first note.
 I used to put it on and then quickly turn it off.
 For a few years, I was mad… Mad that she was taken from me.
 Mad that she suffered.
 Mad that I do not have her to call about my children.
-Mad that she was gone.
-Just really mad.
+Mad that she is gone.
+Just really mad!

 But many days I feel grateful and thankful.
 The relationship that my mom and I had is one that cannot be described.
 I am thankful that I can hold that close to me for the rest of my life.
 I can feel her love inside me.
 I hold my sons’ hands extra tight to feel that love.